postmannen/ctrl/README.md

 - unix socket called `ctrl.sock`.
 By default lives in the `./tmp` directory
 - tcpListener, specify host:port with startup flag, or config file.
 - httpListener, specify host:port with startup flag, or config file.
+- readfolder, copy messages to send directly into the folder.

 #### Send to socket with netcat